daisy-dotcom/PokerHands/README.md

 ### How It Works

 The solution works by determining the current hand of each player.
-This is done by a process of elimination staring from the most specific and highest value hand (a Royal Flush) to the least specific and lowest value one (High Card).
+This is done by a process of elimination starting from the most specific and highest value hand (a Royal Flush) to the least specific and lowest value one (High Card).

 The first step in finding a winner is comparing the value of player 1's hand and player 2's hand.
-The hand or greater value wins.
+The hand of greater value wins.

-When the type of hand is determined, the value of the card  making up the hand is also stored in case both players have the same hand in order to find a winner.
+When the type of hand is determined, the value of the highest value card making up the hand is also stored in case both players have the same hand in order to find a winner.

 An example would be:
 Player 1 : 5H 5C 6S 7S KD
 Player 2 : 2C 3S 8S 8D TD

-Here player 1 has a pair of 5s and player 2 has a pair of 8s.
+Here, player 1 has a pair of 5s and player 2 has a pair of 8s.
 Since 8 is greater than 5, player 2 would win.

 ### Object Oriented Programming Features